Frequently Asked Questions

 What are internally assessed standards?

-Please regularly check your results during the year through your NZQA student login page.
+Please regularly check your results during the year through your NZQA learner login page

 What are externally assessed standards?